Frequently Asked Questions

 Two types: Utility apps (stateless tools like calculators, estimators, and generators) and Workflow apps (operational tools that store records over time, like trackers, approval flows, and internal CRMs).

 HTML, CSS, JavaScript, JSON, images (PNG, JPG, SVG, GIF, WebP), fonts, and any other static assets your app needs.
-The ZIP must contain at least one index.html file.
+You can upload a ZIP, a folder, or individual files — just make sure there's at least one index.html file.

 Yes.
-On Core tier, ZIP uploads are capped at 25 MB compressed (75 MB uncompressed).
-Enterprise tier allows up to 75 MB compressed (200 MB uncompressed).
+Every app subscription includes uploads up to 25 MB compressed (75 MB uncompressed).
+With the Enterprise or Compliance add-on, this increases to 75 MB compressed (200 MB uncompressed).
 These limits comfortably support most internal tools, including SPAs with charts and images.

 Yes, as long as the app is built and exported as static files.
-Run your build step, ZIP the output, and publish.
+Run your build step, then upload the output — as a ZIP, a folder, or individual files.
 If it runs in a browser, it works on WorkApps.

 Most apps are live within seconds of uploading.
 Your team can start using it immediately.